jimxshaw/jimxshaw/README.md

 I'm a software engineer with 9+ years of industry experience who decided to return to school for a Computer Science degree with a focus on **AI/ML and Cybersecurity** at UT Dallas (May 2027).

-My career has taken me through the global cybersecurity group at **JPMorgan Chase & Co.**, a full monolith-to-microservices rebuild at **Lone Wolf Technologies**, a seed-stage startup called **Upventur** that was acquired within 10 months and a cybersecurity internship at **Thorlabs** where I reported directly to the CISO.
+My career has taken me through the enterprise-level global cybersecurity group at **JPMorgan Chase & Co.**, a full monolith-to-microservices rebuild at **Lone Wolf Technologies**, a seed-stage startup called **Upventur** that was acquired within 10 months and a cybersecurity internship at **Thorlabs** where I reported directly to the CISO.

 Most recently, alongside my coursework, I'm a Fellow in the **Break Through Tech AI Program**, which is a selective, paid, industry-backed fellowship where I'm completing an ML specialization in Agentic AI and working on real-world, industry-sponsored ML projects through their AI Studio program.

-My sweet spot is the intersection of **software engineering, information security and machine learning**, building systems that are fast, scalable and hard to break into.
+My careerpath is the intersection of **machine learning, software engineering and information security**, being on a team building systems that are ML-driven, performant, scalable and hard to break into.

 ---